Skip to main content

 Introduction

-Nurses may order screening and diagnostic tests or imaging to screen for conditions based on a nursing diagnosis.
+Nurses may give client-specific orders[1] for screening and diagnostic tests or imaging[2] to screen for conditions based on a nursing diagnosis.
 These tests or images may also support other health professionals to make a diagnosis of a disease or disorder.

-Certified practice RNs and RPNs have an expanded scope of practice.
-In addition to their scope of practice as an RN/RPN, they may also order or perform screening and diagnostic tests & imaging autonomously in accordance with their certified practice designation to support a diagnosis of a disease, disorder, or condition.
-They do so in accordance with their Registered Nurse (Certified Practice): Acting within Autonomous Scope of Practice, their Registered Psychiatric Nurse (Certified Practice): Acting within Autonomous Scope of Practice, and as outlined in their certified practice designation's decision support tools.
+Certified RNs and RPNs have an expanded scope of practice.
+In addition to their scope of practice as an RN/RPN, they may also order or perform screening and diagnostic tests & imaging autonomously in accordance with their BCCNM certification program[3] to support a diagnosis of a disease, disorder, or condition.
+They do so in accordance with their certification-specific practice standard, and as outlined in their certified practice decision support tools.

 Medical Service Plan (MSP) Practitioner Numbers